-10.-That the annual registration shilling for wives of

-members be paid with the June returns.
-11.-That the funeral gift of this district, for all mem bers who have been admitted twelve months, shall be come acquainted with the order of Rechabites in Glasgow, curable, the books of the tent to which the deceased party people in the new moon, when there is but a little streak | Charles Henry Hambleton, late of Northampton-street, that he highly approved of the institution, and he much | belonged shall be examined by the D. S., and a certifi- left of it?"
+nembers be paid with the June returns.
+11.-That the funeral gift of this district, for all memers who have been admitted twelve months, shall be £12: and all members' wives who have been duly registered, and on whose account the annual shilling has een paid, the sum of £10; and in all cases, where probelonged shall be examined by the D. S., and a certifiregretted that the present state of Ireland precluded cate of the correctness, or otherwise, of the claim, shall him from being instrumental in introducing so noble an be furnished by him to the D. C. R., who shall not make a tour to London, and being anxous to see everything, and signee, 7, Frederick's-place, Old Jewry; and Messrs. institution into his own country;" and I find, by reports out an order on the D. T. for the amount claimed, until being wealthy, to pay for peep, amongst other places of he have received such certificate from the D. S.

-regretted that the present state of Ireland precluded cate of the correctness, or otherwise, of the claim, shall him from being instrumental in introducing so noble an be furnished by him to the D. C. R., who shall not make a tour to London, and being anxous to see everything, and signee, 7, Frederick's-place, Old Jewry; and Messrs. institution into his own country;" and I find, by reports out an order on the D. T. for the amount claimed, until | being wealthy, to pay for peep, amongst other places of | Malton and Trollope, solicitors, 60, Carey-street, Lincoln's-12.-That the widow of a deceased free brother, shall be entitled to the funeral gift, on the payment of 6d. per quarter (payable with the quarterly returns), provided she be entered a member of a Total Abstinence Society previous to the brother's death, and continue a consistent member afterwards; but should she marry, or break the Abstinence pledge, she shall forfeit her claim.
+12.-That the widow of a deceased free brother, shall be entitled to the funeral gift, on the payment of 6d. per quarter (payable with the quarterly returns), provided she be entered a member of a Total Abstinence Society previous to the brother's death, and continue a consistent member afterwards; but should she marry, or break the Abstinence pledge, she shall forfeit her claim.

 13.-No tent shall be entitled to claim on account the death of the wife of any member admitted into such tent after the date of these laws, unless the wife of such member shall have been examined by a surgeon, and certified by him to be in a sound state of health at the time of her registration; and any tent registering the wife a member without such certificate from a surgeon shall be fined for every such offence the sum of 20s.

-14.-That the stewards receive the sum of 2s, for attendance at funerals, provided such funeral take place on wives, be placed to account of Contingent Fund.
-17.-That a contingent fund be established to assis depressed tents; but no tent shall be entitled to relie which shall be proved to have used its funds improvi dently, or which has not lowered its sick gift in propor tion as the funds have declined.
+14.-That the stewards receive the sum of 2s. for attendance at funerals, provided such funeral take place or with the usual registrations for members and their vives, be placed to account of Contingent Fund.
+17.-That a contingent fund be established to assist depressed tents; but no tent shall be entitled to relie which shall be proved to have used its funds improvidently, or which has not lowered its sick gift in propor tion as the funds have declined.\ 18.-That the half overage-money be placed to accoun of contingent fund, and that the contingent fund accumu ate until it amount to £100.
+19.-That the sum of £50., when at all practicable shall be kept in the hands of the Treasurer.

-15.-That in order to meet the demands of the funeral fund, a levy be made on the quarterly returns as fol-

-n a return of 500 me mbers, a le vy of 51⁄2d, eac h death
+15.-That in order to meet the demands of the funers fund, a levy be made on the quarterly returns as fol lows:--On a return of 560 members, a levy of 52d, each death.

-" 600 •• 4}d.

-• • 700 44 4d.
-14

-• • 800 46 31ત.

-900 44 3d.

-1000 4.
-29 d. • •

-1100 •• 26d.

-1200 11 21a. '

-1800 • • 21d. • •

-1400 .
-4 2d. • •

-1500 4.6 2d.
-4.

-18.-That the half overage-money be placed to accoun of contingent fund, and that the contingent fund accumu late until it amount to £100
+800 3 d.
+3d.
+23d 21⁄2d.
+1200 16.-That the overplus arising from levies for funerals

-19.-That the sum of £50., when at all practicable hall be kept in the hands of the Treasurer.
-20.-That all incidental expenses beyond those for f computation adopted in levying for the funeral fund.
-21.-That the D. S. shall receive such sum per annum for his services (payable quarterly) as each district ouncil, at its first sitting, or afterwards, may determine.
-22.-That there shall be a large and small set of dis riet account books.
-The small set to be kept by the D. S., who shall transcribe his accounts into the large set which shall be kept in the district bureau) every quarer; and that the Secretary's accounts shall be so transcribed, and a balance sheet of the accounts presented with the auditors' signatures attached, every quarter, to
+20.-That all incidental expenses beyond those of computation adopted in levying for the funeral fund.
+21.-That the D. S. shall receive such sum per annum council, at its first sitting, or afterwards, may determine.

+22.-That there shall be a large and small set of disrict account books.
+The small set to be kept by the ter; and that the Secretary's accounts shall be so transcribed, and a balance sheet of the accounts presented, the district council.